csauve/todotxt-parser/README.md

     Task F
   Task G
 ```
 It's important to note that tasks B and C are siblings.
-If the intent was to C be a subtask of B, then the first format should have been used (add at least 1 extra column of leading whitespace).
+If the intent was to have C be a subtask of B, then the first format should have been used (add at least 1 extra column of leading whitespace).

 ### inherit
 The `inherit` option is only applicable to hierarchical mode, and is disabled by default.
 When enabled, subtasks will inherit the metadata of their ancestors.
 This includes projects, contexts, completeness, creation and completion dates, priority, and extension metadata.
 Subtasks can shadow ancestral metadata by explicitly defining it themselves.